 Your grid can now be styled by using all the various options available to you in the style panel.
 Fill Colour, borders and rounding can be applied.
 One thing to note is that the Layout Grid itself, as well as the grid cells are filled with standard wire-frame colours when first added to the canvas.
 These colours can be changed to your liking in the Style Panel.

 Next, it’s time to add content.
-Essentially, you can place almost any object inside a cell.
-Simply create and style the object on your canvas, and then drag it over one of the cells to place it.
-As you drag objects over the grid, the cells will highlight to signify that you’re in a drop zone for that cell.
-Just release your mouse button and the object will drop into the cells.
+Essentially, you can place almost any element inside a cell.
+Simply create and style the element on your canvas, and then drag it over one of the cells to place it.
+As you drag elements over the grid, the cells will highlight to signify that you’re in a drop zone for that cell.
+Just release your mouse button and the element will drop into the cells.
 This is how the highlight will look.

 One thing to note about grid cells is that they are all styled the same way.
 For example, if you select a cell and change its background colour, all the cells in the grid will take on that same colour.
 This is to help ensure consistency and symmetry of your grid designs.
 However, you can give your cels different colour backgrounds by including a box as part of the content.
 By way of example, if I wanted the text box illustrated above to have a blue background, it would be created as part of the content, then grouped with the text before dropping it into a cell - like so.